 Income Limitations on the Qualified Business Income Deduction

-- 20% of the Qualified Business Income from the trade or business.
+- 20% of the QBI from the trade or business.
 If there are multiple pass-through businesses reported on the return, the QBI Component is determined separately for each business.
 Any business with a loss will have that loss allocated proportionately among the taxpayer's other pass-through businesses and the QBI for those other pass-through businesses will be reduced by the amount of loss allocated.
-There is a separate schedule (Worksheet 12-A, Schedule C) required to allocate losses among the QBI component for other businesses on the tax return.
+Schedule C (Form 8995-A) is used to allocate losses among the QBI component for other businesses on the tax return.

 - 50% of the W-2 wages paid by that trade or business to generate the QBI, or if greater 25% of the W-2 wages paid by the trade or business plus 2.5% of the unadjusted basis of the qualified property used by the trade or business.
 For this calculation, the unadjusted basis of qualified property is generally defined as (a) the original cost of assets that were placed in service by the business in the past ten years and still used by the business without regard to whether the asset has been fully depreciated or otherwise subjected to section 179 or bonus depreciation treatment and (b) the original cost of assets that are still being depreciated by the business because the depreciation recovery period is greater than ten years.

 For higher income taxpayers, the QBI Component will be determined based on the above criteria to obtain a total QBI Component of all the separate pass-through businesses on the return.
 This total QBI Component will then be added to 20% of any qualified REIT dividends and/or PTP income (or loss) recognized on the tax return to obtain the QBID before the Income Limitation.
 Then the actual allowed QBID will be the lesser of:

 - the QBI Component of all separately calculated businesses plus 20% of any qualified REIT dividends and/or PTP income (or loss), or